CHiP-project/chip-lumina.github.io/README.md

-# chip.github.io
+# chip-lumina.github.io
-Initial Website for the CHiP Project
+Initial Website for the CHiP Lumina Project